SdbnCode/ViralSpreadModel/README.md

-# COMP 3710 Group Project - ViralSpreadModel
+# COMP 3710 Group Project - Agent Based Simulation of COVID-19 Transmission

+How to run model
-1. Clone to your computer
+1. Download NetLogo or head to https://www.netlogoweb.org/
-2. Work on the model on Netlogo Web
+2. Import the VirusFinal.nlogo file
-3. Copy over changes to github repo
-4. Save a local version just in case

-# Netlogo Web allows us to export to either Netlogo or HTML
-# Export BOTH and upload BOTH versions to the github repo
+3. Run the simulation.